AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ![Order Level](assets/order-level.png)

-To `productListItems`, add a field(s) for Order item level:
+To `productListItems`, add fields for Order item level:

 ![Order Item Level](assets/order-item-level.png)

-## Step 3: Confirm data is being captured
+## Step 12: Confirm that data is being captured

 View the [Data Customization](connect-data.md#data-customization) tab in the Admin to confirm that custom attribute data is being captured and sent to the Experience Platform.